Cheltenham Rambling Club

 wealth of footpaths for us to explore. (further details in the full programme available to members).

-Gloucestershire Ramblers Walking Together Event
+Gloucestershire Ramblers Walking Together Events

-On 10th May, Cheltenham Rambling Club were pleased to host this event.
+On 10th May 2025, Cheltenham Rambling Club were pleased to host this event.
 Around 90 people from the various Gloucestershire clubs came to Witcombe and Bentham Village Hall to take part in one (or in some cases two) of the seven walks on offer.
 Many thanks to all the cake bakers – we had a marvellous selection of cakes to offer attendees after their walks.
 Thanks too, to the members of the committee who stayed at the hall all day to serve cakes and make drinks.
 And a final thanks to the walk leaders – three of the seven walks were led by us.

 Carol (Chair)